Synthesizable Molecular Generation via Soft-constrained GFlowNets with Rich Chemical Priors: Experimental details

 We study a setting in which synthesizability constraints are revised after a model has already been trained.
 We start from a single pretrained model trained under an initial reaction inventory consisting of 105 reaction templates with three synthesis steps.
 We then update the constraints along two dimensions.
 First, we replace the original reaction set with a curated subset of 32 widely used reaction templates (see below) with maximum two synthesis steps, favoring more conservative synthesis routes with fewer reaction steps.
 Second, we introduce additional molecule-level feasibility filters reflecting practical chemical and structural considerations.
-We use Lipinski rules \citep{lipinski2012experimental}) as chemical property constraints and BRENK catalog \citep{brenk2008lessons} as structural constraints.
+We use Lipinski rules \citep{lipinski1997experimental}) as chemical property constraints and BRENK catalog \citep{brenk2008lessons} as structural constraints.
 Here, since the proposed method is constraint-agnostic unless we can evaluate whether our molecule satisfies the given constraints, we can directly integrate those new constraints.
 Together, these changes define a more restrictive feasible region of the molecular space.

-Importantly, during adaptation to the revised constraints, we do not perform additional on-policy exploration.
-Instead, we reuse the existing replay buffer collected under the original constraints, reclassifying stored molecules as feasible or infeasible according to the updated criteria.
-We then perform replay-only post-training updates for a fixed budget of 100 steps.
+Importantly, during adaptation to the updated constraints, we reuse the existing replay buffer collected under the original constraints without additional evaluation.
+We reclassify stored molecules as feasible or infeasible according to the updated criteria, and then perform replay-only post-training updates for a fixed budget of 100 steps.
 Both RS-based and auxiliary-based methods start from the same pretrained model and are adapted using the same replay buffer, ensuring a controlled comparison that isolates the effect of the constraint-handling mechanism.
 Finally, we evaluate the adapted models by sampling 1{,}000 molecules from each resulting distribution and analyzing how probability mass is redistributed between molecules that remain feasible and those that become infeasible under the new constraints.

 \paragraph{Reaction curation} The reaction SMARTS were originally taken from SynFormer \citep{gao2024synformer} (92 bimolecular and 13 unimolecular reactions), which are also used in various reaction-based generation works \citep{cretu2025synflownet,seo2025rxnflow,lo2025synga}.
 We curate reactions based on domain knowledge to ensure that the retained templates correspond to one-step transformations that are routinely used in medicinal chemistry laboratories.
 Rare, overly specialized, or unusually challenging templates were removed, while a small number of missing but commonly used reactions were added based on expert input.
 We also exclude cross coupling reaction using aryl chlorides that are usually not as general as their bromide or iodide equivalent.
 The final curated set consists of 32 reactions (24 bimolecular and 8 unimolecular) that are broadly applicable in medicinal chemistry.
 The curated reaction set includes variations around amide coupling (including sulfonamides), urea formation from isocyanates, $\mathrm{S_N2}$ functional group interconversions (e.g., halogen, primary alcohol, and nitrile), hydrolysis of acid chlorides, transesterification, $\alpha$-halogenation of carboxylic acids, aromatic nucleophilic substitution, azole cyclizations (imidazole, thiazole, Huisgen cycloaddition, and oxadiazole formation), Suzuki and Sonogashira couplings, as well as oxidation and reductive amination.